Tofitk/TextMinesweeper/README.md

-# TextMinesweeper
+# Minesweeper
-a text based minesweeper
+first ever program. includes a fuck ton of spaghetti